Francis Younghusband: Indian Political Service career

 In 1890, Younghusband was sent on a mission to Chinese Turkestan, accompanied by George Macartney as interpreter.
 He spent the winter in Kashgar, where he left Macartney as British consul.
-Younghusband wanted to investigate the Pamir Gap, a possible Russian entry route to India, but he had had to ensure that the Chinese at Kashgar were sorted out, to prevent a tripartite attempt by the Hunza clans.
+Younghusband sought to investigate the Pamir Gap, a possible Russian entry route to India, but first needed to address issues with the Chinese authorities in Kashgar.
 It was for this reason he recruited a Mandarin interpreter, junior officer George Macartney, to accompany his missions into the frozen mountains.
 They wintered in Kashgar as a listening post, meeting in conference with the Russian Nikolai Petrovsky, who had always resisted trade with Xinjiang (Sinkiang).
 The Russian agent was well-informed about British India, but proved unscrupulous.
 Believing he had succeeded, Younghusband did not reckon on Petrovsky's deal with the Taotai of Xinjiang.

 In July 1891, they were still in the Pamirs when news reached them that the Russians intended to send troops "to note and report with the Chinese and Afghans".
 At Bozai Gumbaz in the Little Pamir on 12 August he encountered Cossack soldiers, who forced him to leave the area.
 This was one of the incidents which provoked the Hunza-Nagar Campaign.
 The troop of 20 or so soldiers planted a flag on what they anticipated was unclaimed territory, 150 miles south of the Russian border.
 However, the British considered the area to be Afghan territory.
 Colonel Yonov, decorated with the Order of St George, approached his camp to announce that the area now belonged to the Tsar.
 Younghusband learnt that they had raided the Chitral territory; furthermore, they had penetrated the Darkot Pass into the Yasin Valley.
 They were joined by eager intelligence officer Lieutenant Davison, but the British were disabused by Ivanov of British sovereignty: Younghusband remained polite, maintained protocol but hospitable to the big Russian bear hug.

 During his service in Kashmir, he wrote a book called Kashmir at the request of Edward M. J. Molyneux.
 Younghusband's descriptions went hand in glove with Molyneux's paintings of the valley.
 In the book, Younghusband declared his immense admiration of the natural beauty of Kashmir and its history.
-The Great Game, between Britain and Russia, continued beyond the start of the 20th century until officially ended by the 1907 Anglo-Russian Treaty.
-Younghusband, among other explorers such as Sven Hedin, Nikolay Przhevalsky, Shoqan Walikhanov and Sir Auriel Stein, had participated in earnest.
-Rumours of Russian expansion into the Hindu Kush with a Russian presence in Tibet prompted the new Viceroy of India Lord Curzon to appoint Younghusband, by then a major, British commissioner to Tibet from 1902–1904.
+Younghusband participated in the geopolitical rivalry between Britain and Russia, known as 'The Great Game,' which persisted into the 20th century before being formally concluded by the 1907 Anglo-Russian Treaty.
+Younghusband, among other explorers such as Sven Hedin, Nikolay Przhevalsky, Shoqan Walikhanov and Sir Marc Aurel Stein, had participated in earnest.
+Rumours of Russian expansion into the Hindu Kush with a Russian presence in Tibet prompted the new Viceroy of India Lord Curzon to appoint Younghusband, by then a major, British commissioner to Tibet from 1902 to 1904.